Sub auspiciis Praesidentis: (Monarchy)

 Awards comparable to the sub auspiciis graduation can be traced back to the foundation of universities at the end of the Middle Ages and can be found in verifiable Promotiones sub auspiciis Imperatoris (Latin imperator, 'emperor') since the first half of the 17th century.
 The Promotio sub auspiciis Imperatoris is first mentioned in a document of the University of Graz, where under Emperor Ferdinand II the tribute was paid to a count in 1625.
 First presented in Vienna in 1661, this custom continued until the end of the Austro-Hungarian Empire.
 The Jesuits, to whom the University of Vienna was subordinated through the Sanctio pragmatica (1623–1773), seem to have contributed significantly to this development with the involvement of the court.

 Until the middle of the 18th century, the honour was almost exclusively bestowed on sons of the high nobility, but already during the reign of Maria Theresa the regulations were relaxed.
 Of the graduations held under her, 31 (of a total of 53) were already bourgeois.
 The first woman, however, was not awarded a doctorate under the auspices of the Federal President until 1953 at the University of Vienna.

 For the earliest period of this type of excellence doctorate, there is neither an imperial decree nor a university directive that makes the necessary conditions for being awarded a doctorate under the auspices of the emperor apparent.
 However, the sources do show that the same conditions had to be met from the very beginning of the award, which were later—as an important milestone—stipulated by a ministerial order of 28 August 1888, which listed as requirements not only the excellent performance at school and university, but also dignified conduct by the chosen candidate.

 The solemn ceremonial act has essentially been preserved since the 17th century.
 After the reception of the imperial representative, the seats were taken in compliance with a certain seating order and accompanied by the sounds of the marching fanfares.
 This was followed by the welcoming of the guests and a brief overview of the history of the award.
 Afterwards the Dean presented the candidate in front of the assembly, who bowed three times before the portrait of the Emperor and handed out his printed theses.
 Only then the actual disputation began.
 After this the candidate bowed again and was led to the emperor's representative who, after a speech, presented him with the imperial gift.

 (Austrian Second Republic)

-More than 33 years after the collapse of the Austro-Hungarian Empire, on 5 March 1952, the Second Republic passed a federal law on the awarding of doctorates under the auspices of the Federal President, which is extremely concise.
+On 5 March 1952, the Second Republic passed a federal law on the awarding of doctorates under the auspices of the Federal President.
+The law was last amended in 1968 and the mandatory requirements for the sub-auspiicis doctorate are currently: